What is a sales funnel? Stages, examples and how to build one

 Twilio top of funnel

-Prospects can choose between “Start for free” or “Contact sales”, conveying the company understands they may not be ready to buy and is there to help simplify the process.
+Prospects can choose between “Start for free” or “Contact sales”, conveying that the company understands they may not be ready to buy and is there to help simplify the process.

-Twilio: Middle of the funnel
+Twilio: middle of the funnel

 When a Twilio website visitor becomes a lead, a sales rep can leverage the information collected so far.